Image

 Co-Education

 Co-education at Elizabeth College is not new.
-Our Junior School pupils have been benefitting from a co-educational environment since 2008 and those at the Upper School have enjoyed the positive impact of our twenty-year partnership at Sixth Form with The Ladies’ College.
-We are delighted that Elizabeth College will have girls in each year group by 2025 and that girls and boys will be able to enjoy an Elizabeth College education from the age of2 ½ all the way through to 18.
+Our Junior School children have been benefitting from a co-educational environment since 2008 and those at the Upper School have enjoyed the positive impact of our twenty-year partnership at Sixth Form with The Ladies’ College.
+We are delighted that Elizabeth College now has girls in each year group and that girls and boys can enjoy an Elizabeth College education from the age of 2 ½ all the way through to 18.

 We believe that the quality of a child's education is paramount.
 It is our commitment to academic and pastoral excellence, independent learning, development of life-long learning skills, academic and co-curricular challenge and a range of enrichment opportunities that is the blueprint of an Elizabeth College education.